Louis-CharlesBiron/canvasDotEffect/readme.md

             // "ratio" is the index of the object in the trail divided by the length of the trail
             // "isMoving" represents whether the object is currently moving or not

-            // while the user is dragging/moving the dot, every trail object has a set value if (isMoving && mouse.clicked) {
+            //While the user is dragging/moving the dot, every trail object has a set value if (isMoving && mouse.clicked) {
                 dot.a = ratio
                 dot.radius = 25*(1-ratio)
             }

-            // otherwise, the trail objects progressibely lose visibility dot.a -= (1-ratio)/1000
+            // otherwise, the trail objects progressively lose visibility dot.a -= (1-ratio)/1000
             dot.radius = 25*ratio
         })